Tips On Care And Growing Duranta Erecta

 Duranta species grows extensively and can spread to a large area.

-Therefore, prune to maintain a good appearance as well as to prevent it from invading the boundaries of other surrounding plants.
+Therefore, prune to maintain a good appearance and prevent it from invading the boundaries of other surrounding plants.

 Cutting back the plant in winter encourages healthy blooming in spring.